 Autism is a complex and often misunderstood disorder.
-In this post, you'll learn what autism is, as well as the causes and risk factors.
+In this post, you'll learn what autism is, as well as the causes and risk factors and how it affects family members.
 We'll also cover the signs to look for in your child, and why early intervention is important.

 - loss of communication skills shown earlier

 - repetitive actions such as spinning, or flapping of arms

 - avoiding affection

 - lack of eye contact or facial expression

 - intense reaction to sound, smell, taste, or light

 Remember, not all children or adults with autism will display the same symptoms.

 At regular appointments in the first three years, your child’s healthcare providers will screen for signs of autism, and ask about your family’s medical history.